-For students, not holding a PA certification, they will not be eligible for PreK-8 Special Education certification.
+Graduate students not holding a PA certification will not be eligible for PreK-8 Special Education certification.
 If they desire to enter the program to earn the degree only without certification, they will need to complete 9 credits in meeting the needs of diverse learners and 3 credits in ELL, unless waived by the Program Coordinator.